Gorillas And Chimpanzees, Safari Parks And Lake Victoria

 Incredible scenery awaits you throughout your stay anywhere in Uganda, whether you travel around the country by road with a driver-guide or you fly by light aircraft from destination to destination.

-The country is serviced by daily international flights operated by many carriers including Kenya Airways, Ethiopian, Emirates, Qatar, KLM, and SAA, so it is a relatively easy country to get to.
+The country is serviced by international flights operated by many carriers including Kenya Airways, Ethiopian, Emirates, Qatar, KLM and Airlink, so it is a relatively easy country to get to.
 The international airport is at Entebbe (airport code EBB) which sits on the shores of the vast Lake Victoria and is an easy 45 minute drive south of the country's capital city of Kampala.

 Uganda has many indigenous languages, but English is widely spoken throughout as this is the official language.